-Military ordinary mail (MOM) is DOD official mail sent at Periodicals, Standard Mail, Parcel Select, Standard Post, or Package Services prices that requires faster service than sealift transportation to, from, and between military Post Offices.
+Military ordinary mail (MOM) is DOD official mail sent at Periodicals, Standard Mail, Parcel Select, USPS Retail Ground, or Package Services prices that requires faster service than sealift transportation to, from, and between military Post Offices.
 USPS transportation of MOM is by surface means.
 Expedited service is determined and provided by and at the expense of the DOD.
 MOM is limited to mail originated by the DOD or DOD-authorized contractors and each piece must:

 - Be conspicuously marked “MOM” on the address side, below the postage or penalty mail indicia, and above the addressee’s name.

 b.
 Conform to the maximum size and weight limits for the postage price claimed (Periodicals, Standard Mail, or Package Services).

 Parcel airlift service (PAL) provides for air transportation of parcels on a space-available basis to or from military Post Offices (MPOs) outside the 48 contiguous states (from the Post Office of origin to the appropriate port of embarkation) for onward dispatch to other overseas MPOs or (from the port of embarkation for onward dispatch) to a Post Office within the 48 contiguous states.

-PAL is available for Standard Post, Package Services, or Parcel Select pieces that do not exceed 30 pounds in weight or 60 inches in length and girth combined, when mailed at or addressed to any overseas military Post Office outside the 48 contiguous states.
+PAL is available for USPS Retail Ground, Package Services, or Parcel Select pieces that do not exceed 30 pounds in weight or 60 inches in length and girth combined, when mailed at or addressed to any overseas military Post Office outside the 48 contiguous states.

 The applicable PAL fee must be paid in addition to the regular surface price of postage for each addressed piece sent by PAL service.